-- The configure script is not cross compile aware - The package depends on external components (libraries for example)
+- A wrong or no MD5 sum was given - The configure script is not cross compile aware - The package depends on external components (libraries for example)

 If the configure script is not cross compile aware, we are out of luck.
 We must patch the source archive in this case to make it work.
 Refer to section 4.2.6 on how to use PTXdist's features to simplify this task.
 If the package depends on external components, these components might be already part of PTXdist.
 In this case we just have to add this dependency into the menu file and we are done.
 But if PTXdist cannot fulfill this dependency, we also must add it as a separate package first.